jet-station/embedded-c-practical-projects/Non_Blocking_Delay/README.md

   </a>
 </p>

-To visualize the measured signals of microcontroller pins from Logic Analyzer and easy to analyze the logs, [Logic 2](https://www.saleae.com/pages/downloads) tool is one of the suitale choice.
+To visualize the measured signals of microcontroller pins from Logic Analyzer and easy to analyze the logs, [Logic 2](https://www.saleae.com/pages/downloads) tool is one of the suitable choices.
 <p align="center">
   <a href="." title="Logic 2">
     <img src="/Assets/Logic2.PNG" title="Logic 2" style="width: 100vw; min-width: 200px"/>